Goodbye, peace and quiet. Eating alone may be bad for your health.

 Try to look at cooking not as something you do for others, but something you do for yourself.

-- Make a few family favorites.
+- Fall back on family favorites.
 Miss the dish your mom or dad used to make?
 Preparing a meal you have fond memories of can actually make you feel less lonely, says Abeyta.
 “My research has found that reminiscing about cherished social memories makes people feel supported and in turn gives them the confidence to put themselves out their socially, pursue new relationships and deepen existing ones,” says Abeyta.

 Who knows?
 You might start needing a table for two.